Easy read is not just for people with learning disabilities. It's also useful for anyone who wants to find important information quickly.

 - Budgets and direct payments (a leaflet produced by Mencap)

 - A short film about having a social care assessment (Barnsley Council)

-- A guide to the new Care Act and the changes that it has made to adult social services (HM Government)
+- A guide to the Care Act and the changes that it made to adult social services (GOV.UK)

 Health and staying well

-- The Easy Health website has lots of information about health issues and medical conditions.
+- The Easy Health website has lots of information about health issues and medical conditions (Easy Health)

 - Going to the doctor or hospital (NHS England)

 - Good health care for all has tips about using the NHS, what to expect and how to get advice (Foundation for People with Learning Disabilities)

 - Eye care information about looking after your eyesight (SeeAbility)